-At Penketh High School we support pupils with SEND to overcome these barriers though our commitment to inclusion and specifically by:
+At Broomfields Junior School we support pupils with SEND to overcome these barriers through our commitment to inclusion and specifically by:

-- Liaison with the school Assistant Headteacher SENCO/Designated Provision Lead where Safeguarding concerns involve a pupil with additional needs. - Ensuring all SEND pupils have a member of the EST who knows the pupil well

-- Maintaining strong communication between home and school - Ensuring that all curriculum coverage aimed at helping pupils to keep themselves safe is accessible to pupils with SEND. - Ensuring a member of the EST is part of the Safeguarding Team - Ensuring that all pupils with SENDcan access all aspects of school life and be a full part of the school community
+- Liaison with the school DSL/SENCO/ where Safeguarding concerns involve a pupil with additional needs. - Ensuring all SEND pupils have a member of the safeguarding team who knows the pupil well - Maintaining strong communication between home and school - Ensuring that all curriculum coverage aimed at helping pupils to keep themselves safe is accessible to pupils with SEND. - Ensuring that all pupils with SEND can access all aspects of school life and be a full part of the school community